johndwells/Click/README.md

 # Custom Field Setup

-When creating a **Click** custom field, the following option is available:
+When creating a Click custom field, the following options are available:

 #### Show hint text as placeholder? (checkbox)